steltenpower/PowerGists/README.md

 SVG:
 ====
 - images that can be static/generated/interactive objects
-- searchable text, filters, styling, animating, infinite sharp zoom
+- searchable text in any shape, filters, styling, animating, infinite sharp zoom
-- part of the (modular) web and specifically (composable) HTML
+- part of the (modular) web and (specifically) composable HTML, used in about anything nowadays.
-- abbreviation for Scalable Vector Graphics
+- abbreviation of Scalable Vector Graphics

 <br><br><br>
 Some 'gists' above might inspire to a script for a video clip,<br>